 REIGs are a little different from Real Estate Investment Trusts (REITs) because their businesses are set up to be more flexible.
 They may change their investing strategy and leverage various strategies to diversify their sources of capital.
 REIGs often attract investors who want to enjoy the returns of the real estate market without having to deal with property management responsibilities.

 Top 10 Traits of Successful Real Estate Investors

-As a first-time real estate investor, it can be easy to begin to doubt yourself and wonder if you really have what it takes to be successful.
+As a first-time real estate investor, it can be easy to begin to doubt yourself and wonder if you have what it takes to succeed.
 However, no success story begins with perfection.
-As the real estate mogul Warren Buffett says, “the most important quality for an investor is temperament, not intellect.” it is entirely possible to learn from experience and reinvent yourself time and again.
+As the real estate mogul Warren Buffett says, “the most important quality for an investor is temperament, not intellect.”
+It is entirely possible to learn from experience and reinvent yourself time and again.
 The following describes some common traits of successful real estate investors that you can start to channel today:

 Networking Is Key

 Not only will networking events be a great place to learn, but they are also where you can start building a contacts list.
-In terms of real estate investing for beginners, your connections will ultimately impact how you approach investments and uncover your real estate niche.
+Regarding real estate investing for beginners, your connections will ultimately impact how you approach investments and uncover your real estate niche.
 Having the right team to count on will be crucial once you start closing deals.

 One final note about networking: always keep your best judgment in mind when talking to other investors.
 Take in as much information as you can, but remember to do your homework on everything you hear.
 Just because a certain niche or neighborhood did not work for someone does not necessarily mean it will not work for you.

 Draft A Real Estate Business Plan